core-wg/etch/draft-ietf-core-etch-latest.md

 Together with the request options, the body of the request (which may be constructed from multiple payloads using the block protocol
 {{-block}}) defines the request parameters.
-Implementations MAY use a request body of any content type with the FETCH method; it is outside the scope of this document how information about admissible content types is obtained by the client (although we can hint that form relations ({{I-D.hartke-core-apps}}) might be a preferred way).
+Implementations may submit a request body of any media type with the FETCH method; it is outside the scope of this document how information about admissible media types is obtained by the client (although we can hint that form relations ({{I-D.hartke-core-apps}}) might be a preferred way).